fb3118ax/Project1_automotive-service-rag-agent/deploy/README.md

 ## RAGAS Evaluation

-Pipeline quality evaluated using [RAGAS](https://docs.ragas.io/) on a synthetic test set generated from BMW manual chunks.
+Pipeline quality evaluated using RAGAS on a synthetic test set generated from manual chunks.

 | Metric             | Score  |
 |--------------------|--------|